particle-iot/docs/src/content/hardware/migration-guides/p2-photon-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated --}}

+If you are using SPI, Device OS 5.3.1 or later is recommended.
+Prior to that version, SPI ran at half of the set speed, and SPI1 ran at double the set speed.
+Timing has also been improved for large DMA transfers; prior to 5.3.1, there could be 1 µs gaps for every 16 bytes of data transferred.

 #### SPI - Gen 2 devices (including Photon and P1)

 | | SPI | SPI1 |